The Ricci iteration towards cscK metrics: Introduction

 which is exactly the classical normalized K\"ahler Ricci flow in the study of K\"ahler--Einstein and K\"ahler Ricci soliton metrics (see e.g. \cite{Cao85,TZ07,PSSW09,TZ13,TZZZ13,TZ16,B18,CW20}).
 By \cite{Cao85,TZ06} we know that such flow has long time existence. \end{remark}

 The flow \eqref{eqn:hKRF} first appeared in \cite{Guan07} (see also \cite{Sim05} for a related flow) and was then briefly studied in \cite{Rub07,Rub08}.
 Later in \cite{CZ13}, this flow was systematically investigated and the authors call it the \emph{pseudo-Calabi flow}.
-Note that the flow \eqref{eqn:hKRF} can be viewed as a variant of the Calabi flow \cite{Calabi82}, and it can be reduced to a coupled system of parabolic equations.
-Indeed, it is easy to show that \eqref{eqn:hKRF} is equivalent to the following coupled equations:
+Note that the flow \eqref{eqn:hKRF} can be viewed as a modified version of the Calabi flow \cite{Calabi82}, and it can be reduced to the coupled system of equations:

 So we obtain a parabolic version of the coupled equations for cscK metrics that are studied in \cite{CC1,CC2}.
 This being said, it is still a highly non-trivial problem to study this flow, with its long time existence and limiting behavior largely open.